 Whitefield Schools and Centre became a National Teaching School in April 2012.
-The Teaching School programme gives outstanding schools the opportunity to lead a group of schools, working with other partners including at least one university, to deliver high quality support for teachers and leaders at all stages in their career.
+The Teaching School programme gives schools the opportunity to lead a group of schools, working with other partners including at least one university, to deliver high quality support for teachers and leaders at all stages in their career.

 Whitefield offers a variety of courses, many in collaboration with Kingston University and the University of East London.
 They range from City and Guilds QCF (previously called NVQs) courses designed for teaching assistants, all the way to MA programmes for experienced practitioners.